Skip to content

 Minerals

-In terms of minerals, iron, magnesium, and zinc are among the most important minerals that can support the growth of your hair, especially after a hair transplant.
+In terms of minerals, iron, magnesium, and zinc are among the most essential minerals that can support the growth of your hair, especially after a hair transplant.

-That being said, there are also certain foods that should be avoided after your hair transplant.
-Fast and processed foods that are usually high in sugar, and devoid of quality nutrients like vitamins and minerals are unlikely to provide you a balanced intake of minerals, vitamins and protein for your recovery.
+That said, there are also certain foods to avoid after your hair transplant.
+Fast and processed foods that are usually high in sugar, and devoid of quality nutrients like vitamins and minerals, are unlikely to provide you a balanced intake of minerals, vitamins and protein for your recovery.

 does low carb diet cause hair loss